uit-inf-2201-s24/uit-inf-2201-s24.github.io/index.md

 You can read more about plagiarism and cheating on: https://en.uit.no/sensor/art?p_document_id=684332

 ## Lecture plan

+The room allocation and times are available [here](https://timeplan.uit.no/emne_timeplan.php?sem=24v&module[]=INF-2201-1#week-52).

+Below is the scheduled dates and topics for lectures and project hand-outs.
+Please note that:

+- The schedule is tentative and will probably be updated
+- We may not be in the same room every day or week.
+Please check your calendar or the room allocation plan above for updated information.

 | W# | wdays       | Mon      | Tue                       | Wed            | Thu                                   | Fr              |
 |---:|-------------|----------|---------------------------|----------------|---------------------------------------|-----------------|